 How to Clean a Commercial Griddle

 If you already know how to clean a commercial grill, then it'll be even easier to learn how to care for a griddle.
 A majority of commercial griddles used in foodservice establishments are crafted with a stainless steel surface; however, there are many cooks who prefer using a chrome top griddle due to its greater heat retention qualities.
 It's important to note that chrome requires a slightly different cleaning routine than non-chromium surfaces, but they're still easy to clean, especially if you keep up with maintenance after every use.

 Cleaning Non-Chromium Surfaces

-- After every use, use a grill scraper to remove excess grease and food.
-You can easily scrape debris into the griddle’s waste drawer and empty it once you’re finished.
+1. Use a grill scraper after every use to remove excess grease and food.
+You can easily scrape debris into the griddle's waste drawer and empty it once you're finished.

-- If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
-Make sure to rub in the direction of the grain so you don’t ruin the stainless steel surface.
+2. If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
+Make sure you rub in the direction of the grain so you don't ruin the stainless steel surface.

-- At the end of every day, or sooner if needed, you should also empty the waste drawer and then wash and sanitize it.
+3. At the end of every day, or sooner if needed, you should also empty, wash, and sanitize your waste drawer.
 Then, polish the front of the griddle with a clean cloth.